 Because of that weakened state, teeth can easily crack and chip even when eating regular food.
 This also makes it harder for seniors to brush their teeth on their own.
 Wrong brushing techniques can end up creating more damage.

 Another significant change during old age is that saliva production in the mouth also lessens.
 This can lead to seniors’ mouths drying out, which raises the risk of various oral health problems like gum diseases and tooth decay.

 Dry mouth itself can also be uncomfortable for the elderly.
 And because of that, they might resort to various remedies to deal with the problem.
 But without proper guidance, some of these methods can end up doing worse.

 Outside of the above, other factors can contribute to poor oral health for seniors.
 For instance, medical conditions like arthritis can make it harder for them to do daily dental routines.
 Meanwhile, mental conditions like dementia and Alzheimer’s disease can make them forget to follow these routines altogether.

 Overall lifestyle also significantly affects senior oral health.
 Smoking is one of the significant contributors to gum disease.
 It attacks the attachment of your teeth to the gums.
 Tobacco products can also directly affect how your gum tissues work.
 All of these can result in your teeth decaying and falling out faster than you might expect.

 The Impact Of Poor Oral Health On Overall Wellbeing

-Poor oral health can have far-reaching consequences for seniors.
+Poor oral health for seniors can have far-reaching consequences.
 The most obvious of this is that it can disrupt their normal diet.
 For instance, toothaches can force them to eat less to avoid the pain.
 That can result in various nutritional problems that aggravate other illnesses.